 Many women reported that the medication was often unavailable when they went for antenatal care.

 "I went to the hospital, and they told me the medicine was finished.
 I asked when it would be available, and they said they did not know.
-So if I get malaria now, what should I do?"
+So, if I get malaria now, what should I do?"
 (33-year-old, multigravida)

 Poor Interactions with Healthcare Providers